 We're passionate about collaborating and working with others to improve outcomes for people with cancer and are involved in a number of groups and boards.

 We have representations on a number of groups including:

 - Scottish Parliament’s Cross Party Group on Cancer

 - The Scottish Cancer Prevention Network

 For more information and to feed in any issues through these groups, contact Claire Donaghy, Head of Scotland.

 We encourage people to take part in bowel screening

 Bowel cancer screening can save lives but at the moment in some areas of the UK only a third of those who receive a test complete it.
 Thousands of people are missing out on the chance to detect bowel cancer early when it is easier to treat.
 Find out more about bowel screening in Scotland

 We are determined to save lives from bowel cancer but we can’t do this without you.
-There are lots of ways you can support us in Scotland and help fund vital research to stop bowel cancer.
+There are lots of ways you can support us in Scotland and help fund vital research to stop people dying of bowel cancer.